-I try not to upgrade my setup much, but it’s happening, and there will be a new work flow for me.
+I try not to upgrade my setup much, but it’s happening, and there will be a new workflow for me.
 Here it goes

 Reason 7: Staying in the mix, it’s what I know, it’s what I’ve been using since version 1.0.
 When I need to get work done (especially on short notice), it’s where I turn.
-I’ll still using it creating instrumentals, but not when the project calls for me to use video.
+I’ll still use it for creating instrumentals, but not when the project calls for me to use video.

 Logic X Pro: I’ve always stayed away from DAWs because of my attention span.
 It’s hard for me to focus when using them because of the options.
 There are too many amazing plugins out these days.
 Everything sounds golden.

-Maschine Studio: I’ve been a maschine fan since before it’s official release.
+Maschine Studio: I’ve been a Maschine fan since before its official release.
 I had an opportunity to sound design for the unit in 2008 and I’ve been a fan ever since.
-So, it was only right for me to migrate over to maschine studio.
+So, it was only right for me to migrate over to Maschine studio.

 IK Multimedia ARC 2 System: I’ve always wanted to try ARC, but never got around to it.
 It was also hard finding reviews for the thing and the reviews I did find sucked.
 Technical babble with no clear answers.

-Website Face lift, Updates &… Blah
+Website Facelift, Updates &… Blah

 Site Look: I’m looking to go for a more professional look and feel.
 I’ve been scoping out some coders to help me with this.
 I’m a very technical guy, but coding, that’s not a strength of mine.
-I would like to learn, but It would much easier to outsource what I’m looking to do.
+I would like to learn, but It would be much easier to outsource what I’m looking to do.

 Podcast: I still want to jump into this.
 Spent a little time weighing the pros and cons, and what it really boils down to is my fear of keeping the podcast interesting.
 Let be honest here, I’m not all that interesting.
 I’m more of an introvert, nerd… hermit….So, there’s that, but what have I really got to lose here?

-→ Besides a little time and extra hosting fee’s?
+→ Besides a little time and extra hosting fees?

 Hangouts/Video: I want to try to do a little more video this year.
-Wanted dive in last year, but there was just no time.
+Wanted to dive in last year, but there was just no time.
 I mentioned liking and experimenting with Google Hangouts, that’s definitely going to be “a go” this year

 Music Production, Licensing Plans